magus/acnh-catalog/README.md

 ## TODO

-- add tiny button to show tags below search that let you filter everything to the matches category
-- wallpaper accessory etc.  will make easier to use

 - Find a better item catalog
   - A lot of items have variants that do not match villager db
   - e.g. Nose Drip, Laptop, Floor Lamp